Top tips and traps to watch for ...

 Tap and go

 “Tap and go” has reached our shores.
 Its attraction is the transaction speed – 2 seconds from the moment the card touches against the terminal.
 There’s no need for card-swiping, entering pin numbers or signing your name for payments of less than a set amount.
+See our Contactless credit cards article for more information.

 If your credit card is out of control, seek help